 An entertainment resort that closely resembles Disneyland is parking up a 17-min train ride outside of London and we’ve got our magical carpets at the ready to Alice in Wonderland our way to its front doors.
 The theme park is a Hollywood-cum-Disneyland conglomeration that is bringing back all sorts of childlike qualities in us, set to be riddled with all sorts of rides, attractions, live shows and parades.

-Named ‘The London Resort’, this is set to be the UK’s own Disney, welcoming around 40,000 visitors each day, so be prepared to get your beauty sleep, get up early and beat the crowds!
+Named ‘The London Resort’, this is set to be the UK’s own Disney, welcoming around 40,000 visitors each day with two (yes, two!) resorts opening, so be prepared to get your beauty sleep, get up early and beat the crowds!
 That’s the good news.
 The bad news?
-Well, it won’t be opening until circa 2023, so Disney fans have got a bit of a wait on their hands.
+Well, it won’t be opening until circa 2024 and the second in 2029, so Disney fans have got a bit of a wait on their hands.
 A UK-based Disneyland is better than no Disneyland though right?

 The London Resort when open will be located at Swanscombe Peninsula in Dartford, Kent, a 17-minute choo-choo from St Pancras station.
 See more here